carmen-timpau/BBO-Capstone-Project/README.md

 <br>

-A comparative summary of the initial functions' maxima and [obtained post-BBO results](https://github.com/carmen-timpau/BBO-Capstone-Project/blob/main/experiments/bayesopt_outcomes/bayesopt_functions_maxima.md) is shown in **Table 1** below, which also highlights the exact Bayesian Optimisation ML pipeline which yielded the optimised maximum for each function (_'Week Optimised'_ column).
+A comparative summary of the initial functions' maxima and [obtained post-BBO results](https://github.com/carmen-timpau/BBO-Capstone-Project/blob/main/experiments/bayesopt_outcomes/bayesopt_functions_maxima.md) is shown in **Table 1** below, which also highlights the exact Bayesian Optimisation ML pipeline which yielded the optimised maximum for each function (_'Week Optimised'_ column) and corresponding ML Model Card (_'ML Model'_ column).

 <br>